akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry lowered himself onto his chair—not a collapse, but a deliberate settling of immense power.
 The servant darted forward to fill his goblet, but the King ignored him.

-For a long moment, no one breathed.
+For a long moment, no one breathed, for fear of the king's displeasure.
+A clerk by the high table watched a large beetle crawl onto his parchment, yet dared not brush it away.
 Woodsmoke hung lazily in the air, like a reminder of the idle hunt.

 Then the Queen spoke.